bootleg/ret-sync/README.md

 Hail to Bruce Dang, StalkR, @Ivanlef0u, Damien Aumaître, Sébastien Renaud and Kévin Szkudlapski, @_m00dy_, @saidelike, Xavier Mehrenberger, ben64, Raphaël Rigo, Jiss for their kindness, help, feedbacks and thoughts.
-Ilfak Guilfanov and Igor Skochinsky for their help with IDA's internals and outstanding support.
-Thank you also to contributors and for reporting issues/bugs.
+Ilfak Guilfanov, Igor Skochinsky and Arnaud Diederen for their help with IDA's internals and outstanding support.
+Finally, thank you also to all the contributors and everyone who reported issues/bugs.